 All responses, including the self-reflection, should be collated as an average for the performance evaluation.

-One person’s perspective is not indicative of an employee’s attitude or behaviour.
+One person’s perspective is not indicative of an employee’s attitude or behavior.
 But an aggregated report provides a more objective viewpoint.

 If the correct guidance has been given to those providing feedback, then the data you collect should be descriptive.
 Allowing the administrator to give the reviewee a tangible course of action for improvement.

-Blind-spots are areas where the recipient’s self-evaluation differs to that of the reviewers.
+Blind spots are areas where the recipient’s self-evaluation differs from that of the reviewers.

 The 360 process often leads to higher employee engagement and satisfaction.
 It will also improve customer relationships and reduce staff turnover in the long term.

 Forbes has a detailed list of ways to encourage employee engagement.

 Advantages of 360 reviews

 - Wide variety of sources with different perspectives